luigifcruz/DeepSeed-MLDM2019/readme.md

 # Phase 1
 Validate the code and find the best candidate for this dataset.

-## Conclusions
-- Inception ResNet v2 isn't suitable for this dataset.
-- Inception V3 was the best fit.
-- Adam at learning rate of 1e-4 worked really well.
-- Dropout of 50% helped addressing the overfitting.
-- Overfitting was a problem with the 10 classes dataset.
-- Deleting classes with unsulficient samples (<50) helped increase the accuracy.
-- Data argumentation helped but more samples are needed to reach a reasonable accuracy.

-## Future
-- SGD@(lr=0.0001, momentum=0.9) can be further tunned.
-- Elu vs Relu can be explored further.
-- VGG19 & VGG16 can be a nice fit.
-- Experimenting with more nn layers.

 ## Tests

 ### Test #1 - Inception ResNet v2 (inception_resnet_v2)